 What are the Medical Benefits of THC and CBD?

 Now, you should be wondering about what you get when they interact with your endocannabinoid system!
 Well, there are many health benefits of CBD and THC.
 CBD has a broader application in treating epilepsy, anxiety, and psychosis, while THC will accord the user with euphoric benefits, relaxing effects, and pain-relieving effects.

 Has the following benefits

 - best sleep aid

 Side Effects of CBD and THC

-High CBD and THC strains will bring a few side-effects when you take them, especially when you are getting started with it.
+High CBD and THC strains will bring a few side effects when you take them, especially when you are getting started with them.
 The Side-effects may not be universal to all CBD users.
 The most common side-effects associated with CBD vs. THC include;

 - Weight loss